 Winter 2016 • • • • • volume I issue I • • • • • December 16, 2016

-Welcome to the first edition of the School of Business newsletter!
+Welcome to the first edition of the College of Business newsletter!

 In my short time here at UM, I’ve seen firsthand the hardworking students, incredibly devoted faculty and staff, and fiercely proud alumni that make up this school and community.
 With that said, I’ve also seen some things that we can do better, such as the active sharing of our unique story and many impressive accomplishments with the local, regional and global communities.